bryanbharper/philectrosophy/src/Server/public/blog.posts/intro-to-fp.md

 let increment x = x + 1
 ```

-And the compiler can figure out from context what types are in play, or even whether the type can be generic.[POP]There are some circumstances where the type is ambiguous, and so you must specify it explicitly.
+And the compiler will figure out from context what types are in play.[POP]There are some circumstances where the type is ambiguous, and so you must specify it explicitly.
 E.g., if two record types `A` and `B` each have a field, `name: string`, and your function only invokes the `name` field, the compiler won't be able to determine whether the type is `A` or `B`.[/POP] Because of this, it is often easy to overlook type signatures, which reveal important information about the objects you're working with.

 Now, even though types can be implicit, if your IDE supports F# then it often will show you the types you're working with.
 Note the signatures (circled in red) displayed by the following IDEs: